-FAQs Concerning 1009.4.1 (Sports Seasons)
+FAQs Concerning 1008.4.1 (Sports Season)

 - 1. What are the first allowable competition dates for each sport season?
-Unless a waiver has been granted by the DIAA Board of Directors the first date of competition for each sports season is as follows: - Fall Sports: the first Friday after Labor Day each year - Winter Sports: the first Friday of December each year - Spring Sports: March 22nd of each year - 2.
-What is allowed during the first three (3) days of football practice? - Day One helmets, mouth guard, shoes, workout clothing.
-NO CONTACT - Day Two helmets, shoulder pads, mouth guard, shoes, workout clothing.
-NO CONTACT - Day Three helmets, shoulder pads, mouth guard, shoes, workout clothing.
-NO CONTACT - Day Four onward -full pads and contact drills/scrimmaging.
+Unless a waiver has been granted by the DIAA Board of Directors the first date of competition for each sports season is as follows: - Fall Sports September 15th of each year - · Winter Sports -The first Friday of December each year - Spring Sports March 22nd of each year - 2.
+What is allowed during the first three (3) days of football practice? - Day One Helmets, mouth guard, shoes, workout clothing.
+NO CONTACT - Day Two Helmets, shoulder pads, mouth guard, shoes, workout clothing.
+NO CONTACT - Day Three Helmets, shoulder pads, mouth guard, shoes, workout clothing.
+NO CONTACT - Day Four onward Full pads and Contact drills/scrimmaging.

-FAQs Concerning 1009.4.2 (Practice Sessions)
+FAQs Concerning 1008.4.2 (Practice Sessions)

-What is meant by a walk-through session?
-A walk-through session is an educational/teaching period where athletes receive instruction in their sport, but no equipment [personal or sport] is permitted.

-- 2. Can the walk-through session be conducted during the one hour recovery period?
+- 1. What is meant by a walk-through session? - A walk-through session is an educational/teaching period where athletes receive instruction in their sport, but no equipment [personal or sport] is permitted. - 2.
+Can the walk-through session be conducted during the one hour recovery period?
 No. - 3.
 Can the walk-through session be held prior to a practice session? - Yes, as long as there has been a minimum of one hour of recovery time from the end of the last practice session before the walk-through session begins. - 4.
 Can the walk-through session be conducted right after a two hour practice session?

-Yes but there cannot be more than 3 totals hours of physical activity in any one session, followed by one-hour of unrestricted recovery time after every two [or 3] hour practice session. - 5.
+- Ne, [Yes but there cannot be more than three totals hours of physical activity in any one session, followed by one-hour of unrestricted recovery time after every two [or 3] hour practice session. - 5.
 What is the DIAA heat related practice modification policy? - A. Go to www.weather.com - B. Enter your zip code - C. Add the numbers of temperature and relative humidity. - D. If the sum of the 2 numbers is greater or equal to 150 (+/-10 depending on level of acclimatization), practice should be restricted.
-Such restrictions should at least include: - 1. practice time limited to 2 hrs - 2. water breaks with helmets off every 15 minutes - 3. helmets and shoulder pads only - E. If the sum of the 2 numbers is greater or equal to 160 (+/- 5 depending on level of acclimatization) practice should be restricted.
-Such restrictions should at least include: - 1. practice limited to 90 minutes - 2. water breaks with helmets off every 15 minutes - 3. helmets only - F. If the sum of the 2 numbers is greater or equal to 170 (+/- 5 depending on level of acclimatization) All practice should be stopped. - G. Any temperature above 72 degrees F, with a relative humidity of 95% or higher, produces a high risk of heat related illness.
+Such restrictions should at least include: - 1. practice time limited to 2 hours - 2. water breaks with helmets off every 15 minutes - 3. helmets and shoulder pads only - E. If the sum of the 2 numbers is greater or equal to 160 (+/- 5 depending on level of acclimatization) practice should be restricted.
+Such restrictions should at least include: - 1. practice limited to 90 minutes - 2. water breaks with helmets off every 15 minutes - 3. helmets only - F. If the sum of the two numbers is greater or equal to 170 (+/- 5 depending on level of acclimatization) All practice should be stopped. - G. Any temperature above 72 degrees F, with a relative humidity of 95% or higher, produces a high risk of heat related illness.
 Any temperature above 95 deg.
 F, regardless of % relative humidity level, produces a high risk of heat related illness.

-FAQ Concerning 1009.4.3.1 (Maximum Game Schedules)
+FAQs Concerning 1008.4.3.1 (Maximum Game Schedules)